About the Episodes

 One World Trade Center, the tallest building in the western hemisphere and a famous modern landmark, is engineered to be the safest and strongest skyscraper ever built.
 This episode follows the final year of exterior construction, culminating with the milestone of reaching the symbolic height of 1,776 feet.
 For head of construction Steve Plate, as well as scientists, engineers, ironworkers and curtain wall installers, this is a construction job suffused with the history of the site and a sense of duty to rebuild from the ashes of Ground Zero.

-Upon completion, One57, on Manhattan’s 57th Street, will rise more than 1,000 feet, making it the tallest residential tower in the western hemisphere and boasting spectacular views of Central Park.
-“One57” follows the teams tasked with creating New York’s most luxurious residential skyscraper and their ambition to redefine luxury living the big city.
-Condominiums at One57 showcase state-of-the-art interiors — double-height ceilings, full-floor apartments, bathrooms clad in the finest Italian marble and the finest material finishes.
+One57, on Manhattan’s 57th Street, rises more than 1,000 feet, making it the tallest residential tower in the western hemisphere and boasting spectacular views of Central Park.
+Follow the teams tasked with creating New York’s most luxurious residential skyscraper and their ambition to redefine luxury living the big city.